 Nellie had five brothers and three sisters.
 The family emigrated between 1903-1904 to Canada.

 Nellie married Joseph Anderson Hackett on December 17, 1907, in Kingston, Ontario, Canada.

 Joseph Anderson Hackett was born on July 9, 1882, in Kingston, Ontario, Canada, his father, Joseph Hackett (1859-1942), was 24 and his mother, Jane (nee Ryder) (1855-1940), was 27.

 - Eleanor Alice Hackett (October 1, 1913-?) married Peter Dyett (1911-?)

 The couple’s first child was a baby boy, stillborn at Kingston General Hospital on July 3, 1908.

-Lillian Mae Hackett is also born in Kingston on July 5, 1912 (four years almost to the day after her brother).
-Lily also died in infancy at just six months old on February 3, 1913.
+Lillian Mae Hackett is on Spadina Avenue in Toronto on July 5, 1912 (four years almost to the day after her brother).
+Lillian also died in infancy at just six months old on February 3, 1913.
 Cause of death is listed as peritonitis.
 Interesting—the place of death is Nellie’s parent’s address 85 Wellington Street North in Hamilton.

 When Eleanor Alice marries, her last name is “Stephen” and she lists her James Stephen as her father.

-No further records have been identified for Nellie or James Stephen, but Nellie subsequently married a man Joseph Rothwell (or…well…moved in with and took his name anyway).
+Nellie subsequently married Joseph Rothwell (or…well…moved in with and took his name anyway).
 It appears that Joseph may have already had a child.
 The family stayed in Hamilton.
-It’s unknown exactly when they died—but stay tuned—new records are being uploaded to Ancestry every day.
+Nellie died on February 19, 1962, and is interred in Woodland Cemetery.